YohannThenaisie/PerceptToolbox/README.md

 Please cite our article when using our Toolbox:
 Towards adaptive deep brain stimulation: clinical and technical notes on a novel commercial device for chronic brain sensing, Thenaisie et al. J Neural Eng.
 2021

-## UPDATES
+## Updates
-24.09.2021.
-Bug fix in extractLFPTrendlogs
+- 24.09.2021 Bug fix in extractLFPTrendlogs
-27.09.2021.
-Allow direct selection of JSON files, bug fix in extractLFP
+- 27.09.2021 Allow direct selection of JSON files, bug fix in extractLFP
+- 07.12.2021 Bug in file selection

 ## Developped by
 Yohann Thenaisie - Lausanne University Hospital